Barcelona Pavilion: A Guide to Barcelona's Mies Van Der Rohe Pavilion - Pavello Mies Van Der Rohe.

 How to get to the Mies Van Der Rohe Pavilion

 The Pavilion is situated to the right of Barcelona's Palace.
-It is easiest to take the Metro to Espanya.
+It is easiest to take the Metro to España.
 On exiting the Metro, head up the wide Avenida Reina Maria Cristina towards the Palace.
 Before any of the stairs, turn right on to Avenida Marques de Comillas - you will see the Pavilion directly in front of you, opposite the Caixa Forum.
-The Pavilion is adapted for access for handicapped people.
+The Pavilion is adapted for access for people with a disability.
 There is also a stop for the Bus Turistic outside the Pavilion.

 Under 18 years old: Free